 Jay Shaw is a serial entrepreneur with over 20 years of experience in the IT industry.
 Jay is the Founder and Chairman of Praxonomy, a board management software provider.
 Prior to founding Praxonomy, he co-founded and served as CEO of NetDimensions, a London Stock Exchange AIM-listed talent management software company, before its acquisition in 2017 by Learning Technologies Group plc for US$67M.
 Jay also serves as the Non-executive Chairman of SandSIV Group, a software and services company based in Zurich, Switzerland.

-Based in Hong Kong, Joshua specialises in cross-border mergers & acquisitions and joint ventures throughout Asia.
+Joshua is a partner based in Hong Kong who specialises in cross-border mergers & acquisitions and joint ventures throughout Asia.

 Ashurst Hong Kong×